-Dr. Wasan was appointed Dean of the College of Pharmacy and Nutrition in August 2014.
+Dr. Wasan served as Dean of the College of Pharmacy and Nutrition from August 2014 to June 2019.

 He has published over 200 peer-reviewed articles and 240 abstracts in the area of lipid-based drug delivery and lipoprotein-drug interactions.
 Dr. Wasan completed his undergraduate degree in Pharmacy at the University of Texas at Austin and his Ph.D. at the University of Texas Medical Center in Houston Texas at MD Anderson Cancer Center in Cellular and Molecular Pharmacology.
 After completing a postdoctoral fellowship in Cell Biology at the Cleveland Clinic, Dr. Wasan joined the Faculty of Pharmaceutical Sciences at UBC until 2014.